-Manipulating treatment and data falsification: the trovafloxacin scandal - in this still ongoing court case Pfizer is being held to account for a trial purporting to test the then new antibiotic oral trovafloxacin ('Trovan') in meningitis against the standard ceftriaxone treatment in Nigeria in 1996.
-Not only was ethics approval falsified and the children therefore unlawfully recruited but the control group was manipulated by giving a smaller than standard dose thereby showing a spurious benefit of trovafloxacin.
+Manipulating treatment and data falsification: the trovafloxacin scandal

+In more than a decade long-run court case a pharmaceutical company Pfizer was held to account for a trial purporting to test the then new antibiotic oral trovafloxacin ('Trovan') in meningitis against the standard ceftriaxone treatment in Kano, Nigeria in 1996.
+Not only was ethics' approval falsified and the children therefore unlawfully recruited but the control group was manipulated by giving a smaller than standard dose thereby showing a spurious benefit of trovafloxacin.